Schedule and Take a Road Test

-If you are under age 18, you must wait at least 6 months from the date you received your learner permit to schedule your road test.
+If you are under the age of 18, you must wait at least 6 months from the date you received your learner permit to schedule your road test.

 What you need to schedule

-- an original, unexpired Pre-Licensing Course Certificate (MV-278) or a Student Certificate of Completion (MV-285) (for more information about how to get a Pre-Licensing Course Certificate (MV-278), see Prepare for your road test)
+- an original, unexpired Pre-Licensing Course Certificate (MV-278) or a Student Certificate of Completion (MV-285) (see more information about the Pre-Licensing Course)

-- the ZIP Code of where you choose to take the test – see Road test locations
+- the ZIP Code of the location where you would like to take the test

 You can also schedule, reschedule or cancel your test over the phone: 1-518-402-2100

-Tests can be canceled/rescheduled or relocated because of bad weather or road construction.
-Before you leave for your test, check the DMV cancellations, closings and delays webpage or call 1-518-402-2100.
+Tests can be canceled/rescheduled or relocated due to bad weather or road construction.
+Before you leave for your test, check the DMV cancellations, closings, and delays webpage or call 1-518-402-2100.

 - a licensed and registered vehicle to perform the road test

-- glasses or contacts, if your permit indicates you need corrective lenses
+- your glasses or contacts, if your permit indicates you need corrective lenses

-- if you are under 18, a Certification of Supervised Driving (PDF) (MV-262) completed by your parent or guardian - this must be given to the license examiner each time you take a road test
+- a Certification of Supervised Driving (PDF) (MV-262), if you are under 18, completed by your parent or guardian - must be given to the license examiner each time you take a road test

 - a driver age 21 or older who has a license valid to operate the test vehicle

-- a vehicle to drive during the test that has a valid registration and inspection, operates properly and is in clean condition
+- a vehicle to drive during the test that has a valid registration and inspection operates properly, and is in clean condition 3

 - only the accompanying driver of the vehicle (no other passengers are allowed)